 Years and years of effort and improvement were recognized by the rodeo industry in 2002.
 By a vote of contestants, stock contractors, contract personnel and other rodeo committees, the Steamboat Springs Pro Rodeo Series was selected from approximately 500 PRCA rodeos that are neither indoor rodeos nor large (based on their added money) outdoor rodeos as 2002 Small Outdoor Rodeo of the Year.
 The Board of Directors recognizes that this ultimate honor in rodeo was not for a particular weekend, or even a particular year, but truly amounts to a Lifetime Achievement Award.

-Every Friday & Saturday Night beginning June 21 and ending August 12.
-There are special performances on Wednesday and Thursday, July 3rd and 4th that start at 7:30 PM.
+Every Friday & Saturday Night beginning June 24 and ending August 27.
+There are special performances on Sunday and Monday, July 3rd and 4th.

 There is a traditional BBQ serving ribs, chicken, beef, burgers, dogs and brats beginning each rodeo evening at 6:00 p.m. and runs until 9:30 p.m.
 There is also a full service bar offering cold beers and wine.
 Pre-Rodeo entertainment appears on the entertainment stage at 6:00 p.m.

 Order Subject to Change

 All performances are held at Romick Arena located in the Howelsen Hill Park Complex owned by the City of Steamboat Springs.
 The arena address is 501 Howelsen Parkway, Steamboat Springs, Colorado 80487.
 Click here for more information and online ticket sales.

 How early should I get there?

 The gates open at 5:30 p.m.
 If you want to enjoy the delicious barbeque, you should plan on allowing yourself enough time to eat before you sit down for the rodeo, which starts at 7:30 p.m.

 Where is the best seat?

 All seats offer an excellent view of the arena.
 However, since all seats are general admission, if you want to sit in a particular area, like the grandstands, try to be there by 6:30 p.m.